sigurd4/poengsum/README.md

 Null peiling: 11 13
 ```

 Each line contains one team, followed by a colon, and then whitespace separated point values for each round.
 Team names can include a colon.
 The points follow the last colon on each line.
 Teams that have not participated in all rounds will have a score of 0 in those rounds they were not participating in.
+It supports UTF-8.

 ## Output